Lung Adenocarcinoma Symptoms and Early Warning Signs at a Glance: A Complete Overview of Survival Rates, Screening, and Treatment

 Lung adenocarcinoma is the most common type of lung cancer, classified under non–small cell lung cancer (NSCLC).

+It develops from the glandular (secretory) cells that line the small airways and produce mucus.
 Unlike squamous cell carcinoma, which often arises in the central airways, adenocarcinoma usually begins in the outer (peripheral) regions of the lungs.

+Lung adenocarcinoma is a subtype of non–small cell lung cancer (NSCLC).
 Unlike squamous cell carcinoma, which usually arises in the central airways and is strongly linked to heavy smoking, adenocarcinoma generally develops in the peripheral regions of the lung and originates from mucus-producing glandular cells.

 Compared with small cell lung cancer (SCLC), which is aggressive and rapidly spreading, adenocarcinoma tends to progress more slowly and is often detected earlier through imaging.